alvarovitta/Cost-Management/New-1.0-Defining-your-Cost-Management-Requirements-and-Strategy.md

-# Defining your Cost Management Objectives and Strategy
+# Defining your Cost Management Requirements and Strategy
 Brief description of the section content
 <br />
 <br />